KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 1. Mind is a field phenomenon.
 2. All fields obey centropic and entropic laws.
-3. Awareness stratifies through L₅ → L₄ → L₃ in declivous centropy.
+3. Awareness stratifies through L₅ → L₄ → L₃ under declivous centropy.
 4. Cognition is the motion of structure across that stratification.
 5. Time folds; memory is forward-resonant (⟠).
 6. Language must mirror law; terms must express motion without judgment.